Joel Singer – Biographical Summary

 In 1995-96, Singer was a member of the Israeli delegation that negotiated an Israeli-Syrian peace treaty with Syrian and American delegations, an effort that has not yet ended.

 In recognition of his role in negotiating the Oslo Accords, in 1993, the University of Madrid named Singer a “Jurist of the Year” in a ceremony hosted by the King of Spain.
 In 2018, the HBO documentary movie The Oslo Diaries highlighted Singer’s role in negotiating the Oslo Accords.
 In the same year, Singer was portrayed in J.T.
 Rogers’ Tony Award-winning play Oslo, which played on Broadway, as well as in several other cities in the United States and abroad.
+Singer was again portrayed in an HBO movie, also called Oslo, which was based on the play and released in 2021.

 Singer has been described in the New Yorker as a “maven of Israeli- Arab relationships” and by the New York Magazine as “The Arafat Expert.”
 The Financial Times referred to Singer as the “Israeli brain and brawn” and the Washington Times called him “The Peacemaker.”
-The Israeli newspaper Haaretz called Singer “[Prime Minister Yitzhak] “Rabin’s Man in Oslo” in a long interview with Singer in 2018, commemorating the 25th anniversary of the Oslo Agreement:
+The Israeli newspaper Haaretz called Singer “[Prime Minister Yitzhak] “Rabin’s Man in Oslo” in a long interview with Singer in 2018, commemorating the 25th anniversary of the Oslo Agreement.

 Singer has written extensively about the Middle East peace process and has been invited to speak about his negotiation and mediation experiences by foreign governments, as well as many U.S. and foreign universities, think tanks and other organizations.
 He has also provided commentary on Middle East peace process developments in interviews with media such as CNN, CBS, BBC World Service, PBS Newshour with Jim Lehrer, the New York Times, the Washington Post, the Chicago Tribune, the Los Angeles Times, the Boston Globe, The Baltimore Sun, USA Today, and the Christian Science Monitor.
+Singer also publishes articles regularly in the Internet edition of the Hebrew newspaper Haaretz in his blog called “International.”